Featured in: Punisher (Vol. 8) #1-8, Punisher Annual #1, Dark Reign The List: Punisher

 During The Punisher's war against Osborn, he raided numerous weapons caches that most likely belonged to Norman.
 Imagine Spider-Man's surprise when he confronted The Punisher and was met with pumpkin bombs and blast from the Iron Patriot's glove!

-Add another nickname on to Norman Osborn's list...Punisher refers to Norman as 'Red'...I like that one.
+One last nugget from Dark Reign, we can add another nickname on to Norman Osborn's list...Punisher refers to Norman as 'Red'...I like that one.